|

 I have not received mail in

 weeks.
-I suppose the weather is too bad for air mail to get through.suppose the
+I suppose the weather is too bad for air mail to get through.
+I suppose the

 weather is too bad for air mail to get through.